-Characterised by a sweet pineapple filling and a buttery, airy crust that crumbles in your mouth; it is almost impossible to say no to this bright delight.
-Festivals in Malaysia don’t feel complete without them due to its prominence.
+Characterised by a sweet pineapple filling and a buttery, airy crust that crumbles in your mouth; it’s impossible to resist this delight.
+Any festival in Malaysia wouldn’t feel complete without a fresh batch due to its prominence.

 Origin of Pineapple Tart

-Although Pineapple Tart is well-received in South-eastern countries such as Malaysia, Singapore, Indonesia, Taiwan and Australia, the origin of this confectionary is thought to have come from Portugal.
+Although Pineapple Tart is well-received in South-Eastern countries such as Malaysia, Singapore, Indonesia, Taiwan and Australia, the origin of this confectionary is assumed to have originated from Portugal.

-With it being available in many regions, people refer it in many different names.
-Even in Malaysia itself, it has been given different names—being referred to as Kuih Tair in Baba Malay, and Kuih Tat Nanas in Malay.
+Available in many regions, people refer to the Pineapple Tart in various interchangeable names.
+Even in Malaysia itself, it has been given different names across cultures—Kuih Tair in Baba Malay, and Kuih Tat Nanas in Malay.

 Pineapple Tart Recipe: How to Make Authentic Pineapple TartDifficulty: Easy

-Coming in various shapes and designs; pineapple tart may seem complicated to make.
+Coming in various shapes and designs; pineapple tarts may seem complicated to make.
 Before progressing to those with more intricate designs, let’s start with this basic recipe.
-Time to make rolled pineapple tarts!
+Time to make some fragrant rolled pineapple tarts!

 350g of pineapple